 Popular crime/action series, co-created by Roy Huggins (Maverick, The Fugitive) and Stephen J. Cannell, that aired on NBC from 1974 to 1980.
 James Garner played Jim Rockford, a pardoned ex-con working as a private detective in the Los Angeles area.
 Rockford lived in a trailer parked on the Malibu beach, and drove a gold Pontiac Firebird.In the earlier episodes, Rockford would only take cases that the police were not actively investigating: cases that they had closed in some way that was unsatisfactory to the client, cold cases, or something that the police were not giving any priority to.Rockford preferred to outwit his opponents, rather than resorting to violence (though he was very good at it when violence was required.)
-While Rockford had been cleared and pardoned for the armed robbery that he had been wrongfully accused of, he had also been a Con Man who had never been caught, and on multiple occasions he used his con artist skills to entrap the guilty party.In many ways, the Rockford character was a 20th century updating of Garner's Bret Maverick character from the 60s.
+While Rockford had been cleared and pardoned for the armed robbery that he had been wrongfully accused of, he had also been a Con Man who had never been caught, and on multiple occasions he used his con artist skills to entrap the guilty party.In many ways, the Rockford character was a 20th-century updating of Garner's Bret Maverick character.

 This show provides examples of: